Many things require your attention when caring for a dog in heat. Reducing her restlessness is among the hardest.

-- Attention – there are several ways to provide an attention to your dog.
-This includes talking to your dog, walking, playing, brushing and other.
-Even sitting in a same room may work.
-Unfortunately, it may be necessary at night, as well.
-We have noticed it’s easier to calm our dog when we invite her to sleep in our bedroom, or one of us sleeps on a couch, closer to a place whee she sleeps.
-It’s a possibility to be near her, and talk or pet her if she gets nervous.
+- Give your dog attention.
+It’s the most effective way to calm her.
+Forms of attention may include talking to your dog, walking, playing, brushing, and a few more that you will find here.
+Even sitting in the same room may work.
+The bad news is that your dog will also require attention at night.
+We have noticed that it’s easier to calm our dog when we invite her to sleep in our bedroom.
+Another option is for one of us to sleep on a couch close to a place where she sleeps.
+That way, we are near her and can talk to her or pet her if she gets nervous.

-- Exercises – exercises are good.
-They help you (and your dog) to stay in shape.
-But most important, they help her to rid the excess energy.
-Dog, who had enough activities, sleeps better.
-Exercises may include walking, running, throwing a ball, training and other.
-However, outdoor activities, like walking, calls for extra precautions when dog is in heat.
+Exercise your dog.
+Exercise is good.
+It helps you (and your dog) to stay in shape.
+But most importantly, it helps her to rid herself of excess energy.
+Dogs who are sufficiently active sleep better.
+Exercise may include walking, running, ball chasing, training, and more.
+However, outdoor activities like walking call for extra precautions when your dog is in heat.
 Don’t let her run off leash, and if possible, drive her in your car to a distant area.
-Also, don’t get her too tired.
-If your dog is totally exhausted, she will beg to gout out for air, will drink more water and eventually will ask out again, to relieve.
-However, if your dog is exhausted, and does not want to exercise, don’t push.
+Don’t engage her in group activities involving other dogs.
+You can find more tips on walking a dog in heat here.
+On the other hand, if your dog is already exhausted and does not want to exercise, don’t push her.

-- Chews – not every owner is able to spend quality time with his dog to calm her when in heat.
-Some dog owners even have to go to work, can you imagine?
-This is where chews come in play.
-Choose one that is not eaten in one take, but may be chewed, chewed and chewed for as long as possible.
-Bully sticks (yes, the dried out bull penis) and others of a kind would be a good choice.
-They last long, are tasty (to dogs, not humans) and natural.
-Try other chews, as well, and check which are preferred by your dog, and which are keeping her busy longer.
-Please note, real bones, especially poultry are not good.
-Bone removal from the throat or stomach of the dog is not rarity, unfortunately.
-As well as lethal outcome of allowing the dog to play with bone.
+- Leave out chews and treats.
+Not every owner is able to spend 24 hours a day with her dog to calm her.
+However, even if you can’t be around all day, you can leave out treats for your dog.
+Choose those that cannot be eaten in one gulp.
+You want you dog to chew, chew, and chew for as long as possible.
+Bully sticks (yes, the dried out bull penis) and others of a similar kind are a good choice.
+They last long and are tasty (though we haven’t tried it) and natural.
+Try other chews, as well, to see which are preferred by your dog and which are keeping her busy for longer.
+NOTE: Real bones, especially poultry bones, are not good.
+They can be lethal, and surgical removal of bones from the throats or stomachs of dogs is not a rarity in vet clinics.

-- Medicine – When most of the above is not working, you may try herbal or homeopathic medicine.
-Like “Rescue Remedy Pet”, “PetCalm” or similar.
-They are intended for comforting dogs in stress situations, like driving in a car, vet visit or holiday fireworks and should work for dogs in heat, as well.
-You may get them at pet stores, vet clinics and online.
-However, while vet visit is a single act, being in heat lasts a bit longer, and long term usage of these medications must be applied carefully.
-Make sure to read manufacturer’s instructions, and consult a vet if necessary.
+- Will medicine work?
+When the options above are not enough, you can try herbal or homeopathic medicine.
+They are intended for comforting dogs in stressful situations, such as driving in a car, vet visits, and holiday fireworks, but they also work well for dogs in heat.
+You can get them at pet stores or vet clinics.
+However, while a vet visit is a single act, your dog’s heat lasts a bit longer, and long-term usage of these medications must be done carefully.
+Make sure to read the manufacturer’s instructions and consult a vet.

-- Spaying – it is not a technique to calm your dog when she’s in heat, but a way to prevent her from cycling, at all.
-If you are not planning to use your dog for breeding, we recommend you considering spaying her.
-It shall save you both a plethora of trouble.
-However, spaying a dog while she’s in heat is not recommended and you should wait till it ends, before performing the surgery.
-Consult a vet if you have more questions.
+- Spay your dog.
+This is not a technique to calm your dog when she’s in heat but a way to prevent her from cycling at all.
+We recommend that you spay your dog if you are not planning to breed her.
+It will save you both a plethora of future trouble.
+You can find more information about spaying a dog here.
+However, spaying a dog while she’s in heat is not recommended.
+You should wait until it ends before performing the surgery.
+Consult your veterinarian if you have more questions.

-Most likely, it gonna take more than one of the methods mentioned above to calm your dog during the heat.
-And regardless if you choose long walks, running, buying tons of toys for your dog or even medicine, we know the most powerful weapon when a dog is in heat is patience.
+Most likely, it’s gonna take more than one of the methods mentioned above to calm your dog during heat.
+Regardless of whether you choose long walks, running, buying tons of toys for your dog, or even medicine, we know that the most powerful weapon when a dog is in heat is patience.
 Good Luck!

-This post is a part of series about dogs in heat.
+This article is a part of series about dogs in heat.